Richard Anderson - Albert Lea Tribune

 In his free time, Richard enjoyed restoring old cars.
 He and Lorraine loved riding around in their vintage Model A. Richard was also an avid motorcyclist, riding up until he was 80 years old.
 He enjoyed traveling to Sturgis every year for decades to watch the races.
 He was known to participate locally in motorcycle ice racing with a sidecar.

-He is survived by his wife, Lorraine; son Stephen (Kim) Storvick of Glenville; grandchildren Jamie and Jo (Dillavou) Schwemmler and their children Hannah, Adrien, Ela and Ben; Jason Schwemmler; Brandi Christenson; Levi and Lauren Christenson and their children Oliver, Felix and Calvin; son-in- law Jerry Schwemmler; and many nieces and nephews.
+He is survived by his wife, Lorraine; son Stephen (Kim) Storvick of Glenville; grandchildren Jamie and Jo (Dillavou) Schwemmler and their children Hannah, Adrien, Ela and Ben; Jason Schwemmler; Brandi Christenson; Levi and Lauren Christenson and their children Oliver, Felix and Calvin; son-in- law Jerry Schwemmler; and many nieces and nephews, and special friend John Rudd.

 He was preceded in death by his parents; daughter Cynthia Schwemmler; grandson Adam